Networkwilliams/nginx-proxy-manager/README.md

 Installing nginx proxy manager

-docker-compose up -d
+Run using docker-compose up -d

-# If using docker-compose-plugin
-docker compose up -d
+If using docker-compose-plugin then run docker compose up -d